Posidonia Shale: Economical value

-The posidonia slate has been mined in the Holzmaden area for centuries to make wall, table and window panels.
-Other uses of the shale included be made into fireplace stones in Gomaringen-Mössingen until was replaced by Eifel pumice stone.
-At Dotternhausen, the ROHRBACH Zement company uses oil shale in the production of binders, mining in the 80´s up to 1,600 t.
-Shale oil, specially after World War II, when where burned on coal ovens was temporally obtained from the bituminous slate through smoldering and distillation by oil works near Reutlingen; Frommem or Holzheim near Göppingen, yet this turned out to have low profitability and the fact they produced a lot of slag and sulfur-containing exhaust gases, production lasted not long.
+The Posidonia shale has been mined in the Holzmaden area for centuries to make wall, table, and window panels.
+Other uses of the shale included making fireplace stones in Gomaringen-Mössingen, which were later replaced by Eifel pumice stone.
+At Dotternhausen, the Rohrbach Zement company used oil shale to produce binders, mining up to 1,600 t in the 1980's.
+Shale oil, especially after World War II, was temporarily obtained from the bituminous shale through smoldering and distillation by oil works near Reutlingen; Frommem or Holzheim near Göppingen.
+Due to low profitability and the fact that they produced a lot of slag and sulfur-containing exhaust gases, production didn't last long.